 Some commenters expressed concern that an NLRB would diminish the regions' abilities to respond to local or regional challenges unique to their region.
 The Committee agrees this may be a consequence of implementing an NLRB, but that this is an intended outcome.
 The NLRB is intended to standardize the award of exceptions and exception points nationwide to minimize the geographic disparity in exception practices.
-However, this proposal does not eliminate the potential for a region to pursue a policy variance if the region wishes to test a policy locally.
-The process for establishing and operating a variance is outlined in Policy 1.3: Variances.
-Additionally, some commenters expressed concern that the NLRB may be overtaxed by the volume of exceptions.
+However, this proposal does not eliminate the potential for a region to pursue a policy variance if the region wishes to test a policy locally, or for the Committee to test a variance for a particular class of patients.
+The process for establishing and operating a variance is outlined in Policy 1.3: Variances.25 Additionally, some commenters expressed concern that the NLRB may be overtaxed by the volume of exceptions.
 The Committee does not believe the volume of exceptions will rise, and therefore will not increase the NLRB's caseload any higher than current practice.
-The Committee also suggests there may be a decrease in the NLRB's workload, as programming will be implanted to automate repeat applications for HCC candidates whose cases fall off the standard automation track.
+The Committee also suggests there may be a decrease in the NLRB's workload, as programming will be implemented to automate repeat applications for HCC candidates whose cases fall off the standard automation track.
+The adoption of MELD sodium also led to a significant decrease in the volume of exceptional cases submitted to the Review Board.